 Proposals should be prepared simply and economically, providing a straightforward, concise description of the offeror's ability to fulfill the requirement of the proposal.
-All proposals must be type-written using 12-point, Arial or Times New Roman font with all pages numbered consecutively.
+All proposals must be type-written using 12-point, Arial or Times New Roman font with all pages, including forms and attachments, numbered consecutively.
 GBHWC will not accept handwritten proposals.

-In order to ensure a uniform review process and to obtain the maximum degree of comparability, at a minimum, each proposal shall be prepared as follows:
+In order to ensure a uniform review process and to obtain the maximum degree of comparability, each proposal shall be prepared and submitted as listed below.
+Proposals will be checked for completeness prior to evaluation.
+Proposals submitted with any missing document will be considered incomplete and ineligible for evaluation.